-There is an indicator implemented which informs about the available flash space and the number of days left for monitoring of the current sync node setup.
-The monitored data will be stored in the internal RAM for one day only.
-The files from RAM will be stored automatically to the FLASH card at change of day 0:00 UTC.
+There is an indicator implemented which informs about the available flash space "Available Space on Flash" and the number of days left for monitoring of the current sync node setup.
+The current data will be stored on the flash card.